 - Preheat oven to 425 degrees.
-Place 3 Tbsp. butter into 10” oven-safe pan and place in oven for 5 minutes.
+Place 3 Tbsp. butter into 10” oven-safe pan and place in the oven for 5 minutes.

 While pancake is baking:

 - Melt remaining 3 Tbsp. butter in another frying pan over medium heat.
-Peel and slice apples in ½ inch slices and add to pan with sugar and cinnamon.
+Peel and slice apples in ½ inch slices and add to the pan with sugar and cinnamon.
 Cook apples until soft; about 10 minutes.